conradakunga/Blog/_posts/2024-12-08-sending-receiving-json-with-a-httpclient-in-c.md

 var person = await response.Content.ReadFromJsonAsync<Person>();
 ```

-This has been simplfied even further at the `HttpClient` level.
+This has been simplified even further at the `HttpClient` level.

 ```csharp
 var person = await client.GetFromJsonAsync<Person>("URL");